argoproj-labs/argocd-bot/README.md

 # Argocd Bot
-A bot to help automate [argo-cd](https://github.com/argoproj/argo-cd) changes via Github.
+A bot to help automate [argo-cd](https://github.com/argoproj/argo-cd) changes via Github PRs.
-Currently supports running diffs on open Pull Requests, check the Workflow section.
+Currently supports running diffs on open Pull Requests, check the Workflow section for more, or comment `argo help` on an open PR.

-Still a WIP.
+## Benefits
+#### Easier Deployments/Fewer Mistages
+- Comment `argo diff` on an open PR, to view diff between local branch and Kubernetes cluster.
+- PR diffs can be easily reviewed by everyone.
+- Catch errors in the output of `argo diff` before applying changes.
+- Comment `argo sync [app name]` to deploy changes, and merge PR.

+#### Lock-down Deployments
+- Users can submit changes via Github (after PR approval), without needing cluster credentials.
+- Audit changes made to clusters via Github PRs/server logs.

 ## Workflow
 This section describes the workflow supported by the bot.